Things to Do in Strasbourg: The 25 Best Places to Visit

 The Rohan Palace (Palais Rohan) is another historic monument on the Grande Île and one of the main points of interest in Strasbourg.
 Originally a princely residence, it was home to 4 princes of the Rohan family, hence its name, and now houses 3 museums:

-- The archaeological museum which proposes to discover the complete history of Alsace since prehistory
+- The archaeological museum will allow you to discover the complete history of Alsace since prehistory

 - The museum of fine arts with a very rich collection of paintings, from Botticelli to Goyat and Rubens